ThomasByr/Phoenyx/README.md

 3. *v0.0.a3* : Wait...
 [Buttons](pygame_engine/engine.py) ? (type ``help(Button)`` to learn more)
 4. *v0.0.a4* : [Sliders](pygame_engine/engine.py) now ? (type ``help(Slider)`` to learn more)
 5. *v0.1.0* : Buttons and Sliders do not rely anyore on images for greater protability but are now less customizable.
 6. *v0.1.1* : Buttons and Sliders can now be hidden.
+Changed python dependency.
 Slightly better WARNING and ERROR messages.

 ## TODOs
 * ~~option to hide Buttons and Sliders or to draw them only when needed~~